techno-tim/techno-tim.github.io/_posts/2023-06-20-100-days-of-homelab-1-year-later.md

 ## Community

 Last but definitely not least is community.
 Doing this challenge has taught me that there are so many other people out there just like me, trying to build/break/fix/learn with a lab environment at home.
-There are countless times where I have been inspired from others or even found better, more efficient way to accomplish things by interacting with the HomeLab community and have even picked up new tech all thanks to you.
+There are countless times where I have been inspired from others or even found better, more efficient way to accomplish things by interacting with the HomeLab community.
+I have even picked up new tech all thanks to you.
 I have met lots of people on socials and will continue to follow your journey!

 So, what are you waiting for?
 Want to [join the challenge](https://twitter.com/intent/tweet?text=I%27m%20publicly%20committing%20to%20the%20100DaysOfHomeLab%20Challenge%20starting%20today!%20Join%20me!&url=https%3A%2F%2F100daysofhomelab.com&hashtags=100DaysOfHomeLab)?
 You're just one click away!